 Treats are just for fun and should be no more than 1 tablespoon per day.
 We recommend giving small cuts of fresh fruits such as carrots, strawberries, blueberries and apples.
 Oxbow, APD and Burgess also make delicious hay-based treats that are very enticing for the rabbits.
 We do not recommend milk cookies or yogurt drops as rabbits are lactose intolerant and can get diarrhoea.
 They also should not have access to chocolate, bread or fried food which are toxic to rabbits!

-Hydration is very important and our rabbits naturally drink more from a bowl than a bottle.
-At the wonderland, we serve water in a 500 ml metal bowl and change it twice a day.
-A rabbit should drink 50-200ml of water (per kg weight per day) to stay hydrated.
-Filtered and boiled water is good and we do not recommend mineral or tap water due to the extra minerals that can cause bladder sludge/stone.
+Hydration is very important and a healthy rabbit typically drinks 50-200ml per kg weight of water a day.
+We recommend offering filtered and/or boiled water.
+We do not recommend mineral or tap water due to the extra minerals that can cause bladder sludge/stone.
 For rabbits who like to flip their bowls, a wide-base bowl or a ceramic bowl is recommended.
 For rabbits who drink a lot, a water fountain may be ideal.
 We do not recommend water bottles but if your rabbit has long fur and can have wet chin, a bottle with a well-designed spout to ensure easy drinking will be better.